EESSI/docs/docs/governance/governance.md

 Builders are responsible for reviewing contributions.
 They should, for example, check that contributions adhere to the contribution guidelines, that a contribution will not trigger execution of any untintended or unwanted code, etc. They are also responsible for triggering builds for contributors who want to add software to the EESSI software stack.

 ### 2.5 Deployers
-Deployers are those individuals that have permissions to deploy software through one or more of the EESSI build bots to a central location (e.g. S3 bucket), i.e. they are essentially responsible for step 2 as it is described in Section 2.4.
+Deployers are those individuals that have permissions to deploy software through one or more of the EESSI build bots to a central location (e.g. S3 bucket), i.e. they are essentially responsible for step 2 as it is described in the [Builders](#builders) Section.

 Deployers should check the file list of the produced tarballs (as it is reported by the build bot) for unexpected items.
 They should also check if all officially supported hardware targets have been built for.

 ### 2.6 Ingestors
-Ingestors are those individuals that have permissions to ingest a tarball into the EESSI CernVM-FS repository, i.e. they are essentially responsible for step 3 as it is described in Section 2.4.
+Ingestors are those individuals that have permissions to ingest a tarball into the EESSI CernVM-FS repository, i.e. they are essentially responsible for step 3 as it is described in the [Builders](#builders) Section.

 Ingestors have merge permissions on the (private) `EESSI/staging` GitHub repository.